 Apparently this farmer was having trouble with the bears causing trouble on his farm.
 They’d also come in to town.
 They were able to successfully lure the bears away from the town, and now they have a tourism venture where you can observe the bears safely from a blind they’ve set up.

 Just a few official meet-ups are scheduled throughout the Mongol Rally.
 This is the last one before the finish line closing ceremony.
 It’s at the beach in Sandalandala in Romania, near the Bulgarian border.

 We stopped in Istanbul and got out to explore on a long layover on our way home from Jordan a few years ago.
 This time, Tim spent a few days exploring Istanbul.
 It was during the major European heat wave at the end of July, so he escaped the heat on a Bosphorus Strait cruise.

 Tim checked off another of the best hot air ballooning destinations in the world.
 With the fairy chimneys, pillars and cliffs, Cappadocia is certainly a sight to behold from a hot air balloon.
 On almost any given morning, 100-150 hot air balloons take to the air at sunrise.

-Tim didn’t see any giraffes or lions though, my last hot air balloon flight in Kenya.
+Tim didn’t see any giraffes or lions though, like on my last hot air balloon flight in Kenya.
 He was pretty disappointed about that.

 Have you heard of the Bayburt D-915 Road?
 It’s in Northern Turkey and has been called the world’s most dangerous road, even beating out Bolivia’s famous Death Road.
 It’s 66 miles long and has 29 hairpin turns.